-ST-14.1 Collaborate on the implementation of a system of OP IMPLEMENTERS: Local Governments, Complete Streets that is context sensitive and safely Regional Transportation serves the needs of transportation system users of all Agencies ages and abilities, including pedestrians, bicyclists, STATE/FEDERAL PARTNERS: transit riders, motorists and freight handlers.
-Continue FDOT to support Complete Streets with policies, guidelines, funding programs and advancements in the design of transportation projects.
-ST-14.2 Catalyze a shift to non-motorized modes of OP IMPLEMENTERS: Local Governments, transportation through adopting a goal of Vision Zero, Regional Transportation which emphasizes the elimination of traffic-related Agencies fatalities and provides safe, equitable and healthy STATE/FEDERAL PARTNERS: mobility for all.
-Employ a safe systems approach FDOT that aims to eliminate fatalities and serious injuries of transportation system users by addressing five interrelated elements: safe road users, safe vehicles, safe speeds, safe roads and post-crash care.
-ST-14.3 Incorporate green infrastructure in transportation OP policy and project design.
-Where technically feasible, ensure projects include urban heat island and/or urban tree canopy considerations to cool cyclists, pedestrians incorporation through tools such as the Greenroads Rating System and the Federal Highway Administration Infrastructure Voluntary Evaluation Sustainability Tool.
+ST-14.1 Collaborate on the implementation of a system of Complete Streets that is context sensitive and safely serves the needs of transportation system users of all ages and abilities, including pedestrians, bicyclists, transit riders, motorists and freight handlers.
+Continue to support Complete Streets with policies, guidelines, funding programs and advancements in the design of transportation projects.

+Regional Transportation Agencies

+ST-14.2 Catalyze a shift to non-motorized modes of transportation through adopting a goal of Vision Zero, which emphasizes the elimination of traffic-related fatalities and provides safe, equitable and healthy mobility for all.
+Employ a safe systems approach that aims to eliminate fatalities and serious injuries of transportation system users by addressing five interrelated elements: safe road users, safe vehicles, safe speeds, safe roads and post-crash care.